bsumme/BensSportsBookAppV2/README.md

 ## Odds API smoke test

 Run a quick, server-side smoke test to see the JSON we currently receive from The Odds API.
-With `ODDS_API_KEY` set and the dev server running, hit the new route handler:
+With `THE_ODDS_API_KEY` set and the dev server running, hit the new route handler:

 ```bash